 If you removed any directories during the streamlining step, we must first add those back so that the catalog is usable to Interchange.
-In this document, we only removed files within the directories that weren't needed.
+In this document, we only removed unneeded files and left empty directories.

-This can also be the time to copy any "data" files such as orders/ logs/, etc. that might be needed if it is a live catalog.
+This can also be the time to copy any "data" files such as orders/logs/, etc. that might be needed if it is a live catalog.